Catherine Seavitt Nordenson

 - Book Chapters:

 - “The Magical Ecology of Laudato Si’.”
-In Climates: Architecture and the Planetary Imaginary.
-Editor James Graham.
+In Climates: Architecture and the Planetary Imaginary, edited by James Graham.
 Zurich, Switzerland: Columbia Books on Architecture and the City / Lars Müller Publishers, 2016.

 - “FOREX.”
-In Waterproofing New York.
-Editors Denise Hoffman Brandt and Catherine Seavitt Nordenson.
+In Waterproofing New York, edited by Denise Hoffman Brandt and Catherine Seavitt Nordenson.
 UR: Urban Research Press, 2016.

 - “De-domestication and the Wild.”
-In Finding Center: Landscape and Values.
-Editor M. Elen Deming.
+In Finding Center: Landscape and Values, edited by M. Elen Deming.
 Baton Rouge, Louisiana: Louisiana State University Press, 2015.

 - “High Stakes: Soft Infrastructure for the Rising Seas.”
-In Rising Currents: Projects for New York’s Waterfront.
-Editor Barry Bergdoll.
+In Rising Currents: Projects for New York’s Waterfront, edited by Barry Bergdoll.
 The Museum of Modern Art, 2011.

 - “Palisade Bay.”
-In Workshopping: An American Model of Architectural Practice at the U.S. Pavilion for La Biennale di Venezia, Biennale Architettura 2010.
-Editor Jonathan Solomon.
+In Workshopping: An American Model of Architectural Practice at the U.S. Pavilion for La Biennale di Venezia, Biennale Architettura 2010, edited by Jonathan Solomon.
 306090 Inc. with Princeton Architectural Press, 2010.

 - Journal Articles: